101 Tips in Selling Your Comic Book Collection Correctly 2020

 It is therefore important to know your buyers and well and also your books well enough so as to know how to serve your buyers.

 As mentioned earlier, having a list of all the comic books you wish to sell is important.
-I recommend circle cheap stickers and putting them on the upper right corner.
-Another method is to make a price list, which saves time; Just don’t lose it!
+Having the prices along each book makes a quotation list which buyers will really appreciate.

 When setting prices, make the prices realistic.
 One of the major factors to consider when setting prices is the condition of the book.
 Do not place a high value on a book that is not worth it due to its dents.